ElementsProject/lightning/doc/PLUGINS.md

 type prefix, since c-lightning does not know how to parse the message.

 The result for this hook is currently being discarded.
-For future uses of the result we suggest just returning a `null`.
-This will ensure backward compatibility should the semantics be changed in future.
+For future uses of the result we suggest just returning `{'result': 'continue'}`.
+This will ensure backward
+compatibility should the semantics be changed in future.